suxpert/vimcaps/README.md

 +   You wanna move down, but line joins;
 +   You try to undo those joins, but it undo itself;
 +   ...

-So lots of vimmers disabled the capslock or map it to another key.
+So, lots of vimmers disabled the capslock or map it to another key.
 Yes, that is a beautiful solution.
 I don't like capslock too.
 But someday, I notice that the capslock is still useful,
 ---if you have to use an on screen keyboard (e.g., with a touch screen)